ZachSoles/ZachSoles/README.md

 ### Hi there 👋, my name is Zach
 #### I am a Software Engineer and Aerospace Propulsion Technician
-![I am a Software Engineer and Aerospace Propulsion Technician]

 I am a Computer Science Grad from West Chester University and like to play my guitar and hike in Alaska in my free time.